What disqualifies you from filing for Bankruptcy?

 Intentional Dishonesty or Fraud

-If the court believes you’re:
+If the Court:

 - Hiding assets